MannyP31/100-days-of-code/log.md

 15.(May 2, 2021)-DAY 15 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

-I just recently finished making my portfolio website using html , css and js.
-That was too clumsy but fun indeed !
+I am currently working on my portfolio website using html , css and js.
+That is too clumsy but fun indeed.
+Lot more changes to accomodate yet !